-As a doctor, he takes pride in his appearance, often wearing a waistcoat and bow tie, saying "if I'm looking good, then I'm feeling good."
+As part of ITV News Central's 'My Britain' series, he told Sameena Ali-Khan that as a doctor, he takes pride in his appearance, often wearing a waistcoat and bow tie, saying "if I'm looking good, then I'm feeling good."

 But Dr Emeka describes an incident one night when he was returning home from a late shift one night, choosing to wear a hoodie.